 “Never let your emotions overpower your intelligence.”— Jean Houston

-I’ll bet that each and every one of you, at some point, has said or done things that you’ve later regretted.
+Chances are that you have said or done things in your life that you’ve later regretted.
 On the spur of the moment, you may have blurted out a few choice words or acted out without carefully thinking things through.

 But there have been times when my candid approach was counterproductive and left me feeling worse.
-Family members, ex-bf’s and my closest friends who had easy access to my hot buttons, bore the brunt of it.
+Family members, ex-bf’s and close friends who had easy access to my hot buttons, bore the brunt of it.